 - elevated homocysteine

-- other genetic mutations not mentioned in this Journal, e.g. CETP mutations
+- other genetic mutations not mentioned above, e.g. CETP mutations

 - metabolic disorders such as mitochondrial dysfunction